-Like many other horse owners, you may have started to buy some of your horse’s equipment online.
-Not only is it more convenient but it can also be a lot cheaper.
+Like many other horse owners, you may have started to buy some of your horse equipment online.
+Not only is it more convenient, but it can also be more affordable.

 Keep reading to find out how to measure a horse for a blanket so you can be confident that the blanket you order is the right one.